JonWayland/data-for-days/README.md

 ## Project Overview

 Unstructured data represents the vast majority of data available in the digital world, yet harnessing it meaningfully remains a challenge.
 This repository addresses this gap by providing carefully curated datasets that are (mostly) ready for analysis, machine learning models, and educational purposes.
-I hightly encourage others to contribute to **Data for Days**.
+I highly encourage others to contribute to **Data for Days**.

 ## The Data